What is a Credit Note and When to Use One

 How does a credit note work?

-A credit note should correlate to an invoice and show a negative balance against it.
-For example, if you want to completely refund your client on a £100 sale, then your credit note should say -£100.
-Alternatively, if you overcharged a client by £50, then your credit note should say -£50.
+Every credit note issued should correlate to an invoice and show a negative balance against it.
+For instance, if a company issues a full refund of a £100 order, the credit note should be issued for -£100.
+Alternatively, if a client is overcharged by £50, the credit note is issued for -£50.

-You should issue the credit note in the following circumstances:
+Companies will typically issue a credit note under the following circumstances:

-If there is a change to an order where the amount is going to increase, then it would be necessary to re-issue a new invoice.
-However, a credit note should always be used for when there is a negative balance, and you owe the client money.
+If there is a change to an order where the amount is going to increase, then it would be necessary to reissue a new invoice.
+However, a credit note should always be used when there is a negative balance, and the customer is owed money.

 What information should a credit note include?

-However, there are a number of things that you should include to keep things simple for both yourself and your client – especially when it comes to doing the admin work or any auditing.
+However, there are a number of things that you should include to keep things simple for both the issuing company and the customer.

 • The credit note number (this should correspond with the invoice number)